Icemap/tiara/README.md

 This command will:

-- Create necessary database tables
+- Create the necessary database tables
 - Fetch all existing issues from your GitHub repository
 - Save them to the TiDB database
 - Can be run multiple times safely (idempotent)

-#### 7. Start the Docker Compose Service
+### 7. Start the Docker Compose Service

 ```bash
 docker compose up -d
 ```

-The service will be available at `http://localhost` the IP sets of the server.
+The service will be available at `http://localhost` or the IP address of your server.